 But where there’s a will, there’s a way.
-Steven and Annette decided to change their Airbnb listing so that it stated that they no longer accept late night check-ins.
+Steven and Annette changed their Airbnb listing so that it stated that they no longer accept late night check-ins.
 They also decided that they wanted to screen all future guests.

 With the Airbnb instant booking option, there’s no need for travelers to get approval from the host before booking.
 However, if a host has the instant book option set to “off”, they have the ability to screen all applicants.

-While having instant book set to off could impact a host’s ability to make cash quickly from last-minute travelers, the ability to screen potential guests before they book allows hosts to be sure that the guest(s) fits in with their work/life balance needs.
+While having instant book set to off could impact a host’s ability to make cash quickly from last-minute travelers, screening potential guests before they book lets hosts to be sure that the guest(s) fits in with their work/life balance.

 Who Uses Airbnb?

-Steve and Annette have had people staying with them for various reasons.
-One couple stayed with them because they were relocating to Arizona from India and needed a temporary place to stay until they found a more permanent residence.
+Steve and Annette have had people stay with them for various reasons.
+One couple stayed with them because they were relocating to Arizona from India and needed a place to stay until they found a permanent residence.